sopherapps/pydantic-redis/README.md

 store.register_model(Library)
 store.register_model(Author)

-# Sample books.
+# sample authors.
 You can create as many as you wish anywhere in the code

 authors = {
   "charles": Author(name="Charles Dickens", active_years=(1220, 1280)),